 The Parasol Protectorate Week over at Steampunkery!
 I am honored.
 Includes:

 - A tribute to Lord Conall Maccon

 - And a A review of Changeless

 I’m rather knackered, it was a brutal slog driving back home and now it’s Thanksgiving.
 Hopefully, I’ll be back online next week with my normal regularity, but it may take me a bit longer than that to recover.
 All apologies for the delay.
 On the bright side it’s giving me an opportunity to collect photos from SteamCon.
 I’m sorry to say this last run has taught me my limits and I’ll be cutting back drastically on conventions and signings next year.
 I’ll let you know who’s getting the axe in a month or so.

-The Bookkeeper (I wanna keep books!
-I wanna keep em and not let them go!) says, “I very much enjoyed reading Soulless and will definitely continue with that series.
+“I very much enjoyed reading Soulless and will definitely continue with that series.
 If you like the paranormal, romance (not too explicit), an element of humour and a lot of entertainment, get it!”